bouvet/bouvet-developer-survey/docs/DOCUMENTATION.md

 - The frontend application is build using Next.js with TailwindCSS.
 - Uses a charts js library for visualizing survey results
-- Uses ESLint for linting
+- Uses ESLint for linting and Prettier for code formatting.
+Enforced pre commit with Husky
 - Deployed through Github Actions pipeline
 - Runs in a Docker container on Azure Container Apps
 - Purpose: Retreive and present survey results using charts etc, in a responsive layout